Academic Clinical Fellows (ACF) in General Practice at Oxford

 ACFs combine specialist or core training with 25% protected research time.
 These posts are designed to enable doctors to generate a research proposal and obtain external funding for a doctorate.
 However, doctors who already have a doctorate may also apply.
 (For generic information about ACFs and other clinical academic posts, see Your Career - Clinical Academic Pathway.)

-The current ACF scheme contains 18 months of hospital posts and 30 months of combined general practice with research.
+The ACF scheme is changing and will likely comprise 12 months of hospital posts and 36 months of combined general practice with research.
 This gives the equivalent of 12 months full time research without competing clinical commitment across ST3 and ST4, with an additional month within the study leave allowance at either ST1 or ST2 to focus on research skills and project development for ST3/4.
 Masters level research training is provided by modules from the MSc in Evidence Based Healthcare.
 ACFs are supported in, and regularly achieve, first author publications in major international journals (e.g. BMJ), national conference presentations, submission of grant applications and PI experience.
 ACFs select posts, all of which are approved for General Practice training, enabling trainees to apply for a CCT at the end of the programme.
-18 months are spent in supervised general practice and 18 months within hospital specialties.
+In addition, ACFs will have the opportunity to attend weekly departmental academic seminars, research methodology clinics and academic forums.
+Twenty-four months are spent in supervised general practice and 12 months within hospital specialties.

-Trainee experience is enhanced with mentorship and support independent of direct project supervision provided by the ACF lead and Associate Professor Gail Hayward, and ACFs also have their interests represented on the Department’s Graduate Studies Committee.
+Trainee experience is enhanced with mentorship and support independent of direct project supervision provided by the ACF lead Dr Oliver van Hecke, and ACFs also have their interests represented on the Department’s Graduate Studies Committee.

 Join our collaborative research environment